Polymer/web-component-tester/README.md

 npm install -g web-component-tester
 ```

+If you're on windows, make sure that you also have [Java][java] installed and
+available on your `PATH`.

 The `wct` tool will run your tests in multiple browsers at once, either on your
 machine...